-Dr. Eric Anthony Grollman, Editor And Regular Contributor
+Dr. Eric Anthony Grollman, Founder and Editor

 I speak as a queer, multiracial (Black, white, and Jewish), middle-class, fat, US-born, feminist non-binary intellectual activist.
 I received my PhD in sociology from Indiana University in 2013, where I blogged about sexuality and health for Kinsey Confidential.
 I am currently a tenure-track professor at University of Richmond in Richmond, Virginia.
 After the traumatic experience that was grad school, I created Conditionally Accepted to make visible the scholars, perspectives, experiences, advice, and resources that were not available to me as a marginalized scholar.

 I regularly blog, interweaving my personal experiences with my research (i.e., discrimination) and current events, to reflect on the practices and policies that keep many scholars on the margins of academe.
 Follow me on Twitter at @grollman.